richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools-README.md

 - **Tool 3 (Compression Filter) pairs with Tool 6 (Negative Space Mapper).** Compress what’s present; map what’s absent.
 - **Tool 4 (Constraint Inversion Engine) feeds Tool 2 (Constraint Forge).** Test whether your constraints are real before you forge with them.
 - **Tool 5 (Reverse Telescope) pairs with Tool 4.** See the problem at scale first, then test whether the constraints that apply at current scale are structural or assumed.
+- **Tool 47 (Cascade Failure Detector) and Tool 48 (Conrad) are complementary.** Cascade examines systems before deployment.
+Conrad examines the practitioner making the decision.
+Tool 48 Phase 3 escalates to Tool 47 when second-order consequences form a coupled cluster.

 Tool 6 (Negative Space Mapper) has its own implementation repository: [negative-space-mapper](https://github.com/richard-porter/negative-space-mapper).